dfbr/craft_journal/_posts/cleaning_paua_shell.md

     - Water
     - Spray varnish, clear gloss
   Suitable for Kids: Yes (all ages)
+excerpt: "Learn how to clean and polish paua shells collected from the beach.
+A fun family-friendly activity that creates beautiful keepsakes."
 ---

 # Paua shell cleaning and polishing